The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

 The fourth trimester, a three-month phase in which newborns acclimatise to life outside the womb, was proposed in the late 1970s and popularised by paediatrician Harvey Karp in his 2002 book The Happiest Baby on the Block.
 Karp's approach, which emphasises the importance of thinking of our newborns as foetuses outside the womb, has assisted thousands of sleep-deprived parents in soothing fussy babies.
 His approach, known as the 5 S's, assists carers in mimicking specific features of the womb, duplicating the noises, movement, and snugness that babies experience as they learn to control their reflexes and improve their senses.

-Even if the infant is calm, anticipate some fussiness, particularly in the first few weeks.
-Checking for hunger (most infants feed around every two hours), soiled nappies, and the need to burp should be part of your daily routine.
+Even if the infant is calm, expect some fussiness, particularly in the first few weeks.
+Checking for hunger (most infants feed around every two hours), soiled nappies and the need to burp should be part of your daily routine.
 If the infant is generally healthy but becomes too fussy, you may need to be inventive.

 • Skin to skin: Holding your baby near and upright, with both of you covered in a blanket if it's chilly, helps to comfort them by bringing them closer to your heartbeat, aroma, and warmth.

-• Motion: Walking, dancing, swinging the baby, or even taking a vehicle ride may all help them calm.
+• Motion: Walking, dancing, swinging the baby, or even taking them for a drive all help them calm down.

-• A heated bath: Warm water may be soothing for some newborns and may help you create a nighttime ritual.
+• A warm bath: Warm water may be soothing for some newborns and may help you get them settled for the night.

-If they do not help, the infant might be overstimulated, gassy, overtired, or a mix of the three.
-Trying Karp's 5 S's might help your kid sleep better:
+If these tips do not help, the infant might be overstimulated, gassy, overtired, or a mix of the three.
+Trying Karp's 5 S's might help your child sleep better:

-• Swaddle: Wrapping the baby like a burrito, arms in, recreates the protection of the womb and helps to dampen the startle reaction, which may jolt them awake.
+• Swaddle: Swaddling the baby tightly, with arms in, mimics the security of the womb and helps reduce their startle reflex, preventing sudden awakenings.

-• Side/Stomach: Holding the baby on their side or stomach on your lap—or high over your shoulder—may make them feel more happy.
-Use this solely for calming; always lay your baby to sleep on their back to decrease the risk of SIDS.
+• Side/Stomach: Holding the baby on their side or stomach across your lap, or high over your shoulder, may help them feel happier.
+Use this method only for calming purposes; always lay your baby down to sleep on their back to reduce the risk of Sudden Infant Death Syndrome (SIDS).

-• Shushing: Begin by making shushing sounds into the baby's ear that are as loud as their scream, which may be similar to noises they heard in the womb—the whooshing of blood pulsing past.
+• Shushing: Start by softly shushing into the baby's ear, mimicking the sounds they experienced in the womb like the whooshing of blood flowing.
 As the baby relaxes, gradually reduce your decibel level.

-• Swinging: Support the baby's head and bounce it fast back and forth in little motions, no more than an inch in each direction.
+• Swinging: Gently support the baby's head and quickly bounce it back and forth in small motions, no more than an inch in each direction.

-• Sucking: Once your baby is comfortable breastfeeding, give them a dummy to suck between feedings or to calm them while they sleep.
+• Sucking: Once your baby is comfortable breastfeeding, give them a pacifier to suck between feedings or to soothe them while they sleep.

-Mothering a baby is exhausting.
-Karp observes that moms receive an average of 6.5 hours of sleep each day, which sounds okay until you realise it's broken up into 20 little pieces—you never get more than an hour in a row.
+Caring for a baby can be exhausting.
+Karp notes that mothers typically get around 6.5 hours of sleep each day.
+While this might seem sufficient, it’s important to consider that this sleep is often divided into 20 short intervals, meaning no one gets more than an hour of continuous rest.
 Studies show that [this state of sleep deprivation] is the equivalent of being drunk according to Dr. Pranjali Lanjewar, Research Associate, Noida International Institue of Medical Sciences.

 Sleep deprivation may cause postpartum depression, marital problems, and even SIDS if you are so exhausted that your infant falls asleep with you in bed.

-You sit down with your partner in your third trimester and create a detailed plan for how to best care for yourself after the baby arrives.
-Consider how you will address the most basic needs of new mothers: rest, nutritious food, loving touch, company, and connection with nature.
+You and your partner should sit down during your third trimester to create a detailed plan for how to best care for yourself after the baby arrives.
+Consider how you will meet the essential needs of new mothers: rest, nutritious food, loving touch, companionship, and connection with nature.

 • Create a list of guests you wish to see in the first few days, weeks, and months following delivery.
-Write down the names of persons you trust to hold your infant while you wash, snooze, or converse.
+Write down the names of persons you trust to hold your infant while washing, snoozing, or conversing.

-• Visualise strategies to assist you relax—how you'll disconnect from technology and handle visits to make room for slumber.
+• Visualise strategies to help you relax and how you'll disconnect from technology and handle visits to make room for slumber.

-• Create a food train so you don't have to worry about cooking while caring for your infant.
+• Create a meal train to simplify cooking while caring for your infant.

 • Limit your obligations and duties outside of the house.